medz/prisma-dart/docs/queries/crud.md

 - [Update](#update)
 - [Delete](#delete)

-Refer to the [Prisma Client reference documentation](../references/prisma-client-reference.md) for a complete list of all available methods.
+Refer to the [Client API Reference documentation](../references/client-api.md) for a complete list of all available methods.

 ## Example schema and provider